Replacing Ruby with CSS Grid on shivjm.name

 Shiv (given name) Jha-Mathur (family name)

-I wanted this to become a 2×2 grid with the annotations coming first.
-Changing visual order is
+I wanted it to become a 2×2 grid with the annotations coming first.
+Changing visual order is usually

 and grid-row